 16. Play with NERF guns.

-Of all my 50 activities for bored kids, this is my son’s favorite.
+Of all my 50 activities for bored kids, having a NERF battle is my son’s favorite.
 He can play alone or with a friend or parent.
-Just not with the dog.
+He can even play with the dog if you have this NERF tennis ball blaster!

 17. Play bean bag toss.